Marion, Illinois

-The city of Marion is the county seat of Williamson County, Illinois, United States.
-The population in Marion, IL was 16,855 according to the 2020 census.
+Marion is a city in and the county seat of Williamson County, Illinois, United States.
+The population was 16,855 according to the 2020 census.
 It is part of a dispersed urban area that developed out of early 20th-century coal fields.

 Marion serves as the largest retail trade center in Southern Illinois with its central location along Interstate 57 and Illinois Route 13.
-It was dubbed the "Hub of the Universe" by former mayor Robert L. Butler.
-Its motto under Mayor Mike Absher is the "Oasis of Opportunity".

-The city is part of the Marion-Herrin Micropolitan Area and is a part of the Carbondale-Marion-Herrin, Illinois Combined Statistical Area with 123,272 residents, the sixth most populous Combined statistical area in Illinois.
+The city is part of the Marion-Herrin micropolitan area and is a part of the Carbondale-Marion-Herrin, Illinois combined statistical area with 123,272 residents, the sixth-most populous Combined statistical area in Illinois.

 History

 Indigenous

 Indigenous nations that have been in this region for a very long time include: